Red Fox on Teton Village Snowbank: Gail Kvittem

 Resighted Mountain Bluebird: Britton Parker

-“Resighted” Mountain Bluebird on the NER in August.
-The bands on this bird indicate it returned to the NER a year after banding.
+“Resighted” Mountain Bluebird on the National Elk Refuge in August.
+The bands on this bird indicate it returned to the National Elk Refuge a year after banding.
 Only a handful of bluebirds were resighted in 2018.
 Photo: Britton Parker

-“Northern pigmy owl who visited last winter, having a luncheon of starling.
-Someone reported that a pigmy had taken a Eurasian collared dove elsewhere in town and took 2 days to eat it.
+“Northern Pygmy Owl who visited last winter, having a luncheon of Starling.
+Someone reported that a Northern Pygmy Owl had taken a Eurasian Collared Dove elsewhere in town and took two days to eat it.
 This owl did come back for a couple of days to finish up the leftovers.”

 Hermit Thrush: Susan Marsh